Andrettin/Wyrmsun/readme.txt

 - Added 2x scaling option.
 - Removed the "Use OpenGL" option, as OpenGL is now always used for rendering.
 - Reworked the random number generator to provide better results.
+- Improved the performance of resource gathering pathfinding.

 * Modding
 - Added instructions (in the game's "documents" subfolder) on how to create a mod in the game's new database format.